 Security

 An RV storage facility is an option for RV owners.
 However, renting storage space can be expensive.
-If you have your own space, having a carport can save you an ongoing storage fee.
+A carport can save you an ongoing storage fee if you have space.